BTEC Level 3 Certificate / Extended Certificate in Performing Arts

 TRC organises exciting opportunities for you to work with performers from professional companies and to go and watch live performances.
 This is a mandatory part of the course and it is essential you take part in each event.
 The cost is usually no more than £10 per event.

 Assessments are a combination of practical performances, coursework, and set tasks by Pearson.
 The external assessment element will reflect the vocational content of the course and be highly practical, such as assessment of performance.
 Demands of higher education entry criteria will also be met with this qualification, such as the ability to produce extended writing evidencing your knowledge of the subject and the performing arts industry.

-Standard TRC Level 3 entry criteria.
+General TRC Level 3 entry criteria.